-The first thing you need to ask is, if the request that you are getting, a true request for Sworn Statement of Account.
+The first thing you need to ask is if the request that you are getting is a true request for Sworn Statement of Account.

 1. A Sworn Statement of Account must contain a warning

-The first sign that it is, is it will have the following warning:
+The first sign that it is, is if it has the following warning:

 “WARNING: YOUR FAILURE TO FURNISH THE REQUESTED STATEMENT, SIGNED UNDER OATH WITHIN 30 DAYS OR THE FURNISHING OF A FALSE STATEMENT WILL RESULT IN THE LOSS OF YOUR LIEN.”